-Candidates are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which Setswana can be used.
-Cambridge O Level Setswana also develops more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.
+Candidates are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which the language can be used.
+Cambridge O Level Language qualifications also develop more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.